Fire chief: Tesla crash shows electric car fires could strain department resources

 On Monday, Caltrans workers were at the scene, clearing debris and repairing a freeway divider that was damaged when the Tesla crashed into it and was struck by two other cars before becoming engulfed in flames.
 The crash shut down a carpool ramp and two lanes of the freeway for almost 6 hours -- twice as long as most accidents of this type, said Ofc.
 Art Montiel, a spokesperson for the California Highway Patrol.

-RELATED: Tesla driver hospitalized after fiery crash on southbound Hwy 101 in Mountain View
+RELATED: Tesla driver killed in fiery crash on Highway 101 in Mountain View identified

 "Because the battery was exposed, we were unsure whether it was safe for us to move the vehicle," Montiel said.